 More jobs needed

-Since homeowners and renters require employment to make housing payments (with exceptions), a growth in job numbers is key to a starts-and-sales housing recovery.
-Over 4.6 million people were employed in Los Angeles County in 2024.
-While 1% higher than a year earlier, Los Angeles gained only 1,800 jobs above its December 2019 pre-recession/pandemic peak, with recovery progress continuing to wane monthly.
+Since homeowners and renters require employment to make housing payments (with wealth exceptions), a growth in job numbers is key to a starts-and-sales housing recovery.
+Over 4.5 million people were employed in Los Angeles County in 2025.
+While very slightly higher than a year earlier, Los Angeles is still 65,300 jobs shy of its December 2019 pre-recession/pandemic peak, with recovery progress continuing to wane monthly.

 From the December 2019 peak to the April 2020 trough, Los Angeles lost 738,000 jobs.
-Since then, most jobs have been recovered, though not all.
+Since then, most jobs were recovered, though LA is still short over 65,000 jobs from the pre-pandemic peak as of September 2025.
 Los Angeles was the last major metro in California to achieve a full jobs recovery from the pandemic.
 Expect the jobs recovery to continue its faltering progress, rising and falling, not to enter a true recovery until after property prices bottom and start to consistently rise.

 Jobs by top employing industry